27 Soft Food Ideas That Will Leave You Feeling Full And Satisfied

 That being said, virtually all risottos, themselves, are soft.
 It's what else you mix into the risotto that will might make it fall outside the realm of "soft foods" (for example, whole shrimp or al dente-cooked broccoli).
 Most risottos can also be made to be rather bland, but none so easily as Parmesan risotto, which, ultimately, requires little beyond arborio rice, a flavorful broth, a bit of salt (and pepper, if it can be tolerated), and a dusting of grated cheese.
 And just as easily as you could top your risotto with something that takes your dish away from the "soft" realm, you can also top your risotto with a poached or fried egg for an extra hit of protein.

-Cheese Fondue
+Cheese fondue

-Many cheeses are appropriate on a soft food diet.
+Many cheeses are appropriate for a soft food diet.
 These include blue cheeses such as gorgonzola and aged and rind-y cheese such as Camembert, both of which are soft enough to eat straight out of the refrigerator.
 By contrast, hard and semi-hard cheese, including Swiss cheese and raclette, needs a bit of melting if consumed by someone who has just had oral surgery or who's battling a painful tooth.
 It just so happens that Swiss and raclette are used frequently in making cheese fondue, which turns hard cheese into a soft foods fantasy, often with the help of a little fortified wine like cognac or brandy.

 For those wondering what soft foods can be dipped into cheese fondue, soft breads, small soft pieces of well-cooked meat, and well-cooked cauliflower seem like excellent options.